lit/lit/packages/lit-ssr/README.md

-As a lower-level means of rendering `lit-html` templates (optionally containing `LitElement` components), the `renderModule` function from the `render-html-file` module will import a given module into a server-side VM sandbox shimmed with the minimal DOM shim required for Lit server rendering, execute a given function exported from that module, and return its value.
+As a lower-level means of rendering `lit-html` templates (optionally containing `LitElement` components), the `renderModule` function from the `render-module` module will import a given module into a server-side VM sandbox shimmed with the minimal DOM shim required for Lit server rendering, execute a given function exported from that module, and return its value.